reaperhulk/openssl-osrandom-engine/README.md

 If you prefer the OpenSSL CSPRNG over /dev/urandom then you should not use this.
 Otherwise the current version of this engine has the following issues:

-* No persistent urand file descriptor
-* /dev/urandom is substantially slower than the OpenSSL CSPRNG.
+* /dev/urandom is slower than the OpenSSL CSPRNG.
 If your application requires >10MB/sec of entropy look elsewhere.
 * No Windows support
 * Brand new, use at your own risk.